Application: Stochastic Processes#

 In this notebook we put some of the techniques we just learned to good use.
 We will: - write a function to simulate ARMA(p,q) processes - write a function to simulate Markov-processes - Introduce the Rouwenhorst method to approximate an AR(1) process using a Markov process on a finite grid.

-Additionally, we write our own class markov
+Additionally, we write our own class markov with simulation and calibration methods.

 ARMA(p,q)#